 - Section 1002.3105, F.S., Academically Challenging Curriculum to Enhance Learning (ACCEL) options

-*In addition to the four options available for students to earn a standard diploma listed above, Rule 6A-1.09963, Florida Administrative Code (F.A.C.), High School Graduation Requirements for Students with Disabilities, outlines two additional options that students with disabilities may complete within the 24-credit program.
+*In addition to the four options available for students to earn a standard diploma listed above, Rule 6A-1.09963 (Word), Florida Administrative Code (F.A.C.), High School Graduation Requirements for Students with Disabilities, outlines two additional options that students with disabilities may complete.
 These include